 Imagine this: It’s a Saturday and you just moved into a new home.
 All your furniture is in place.
 You finally feel settled.
 Then Monday comes along and you wake up in your new room to the sounds of rambunctious kids going to school.
 Then you hear them again when it’s recess…and then at lunch.
 And then of course 3 o’clock comes along and outside gets real noisy.

 Excited homebuyers may forget to consider what kinds of institutions, like schools, hospitals and police stations in the surrounding area may affect noise levels – or overall peacefulness.
 Think also of future development plans and traffic noise from highways.
+A real estate agent should be able to consult with you about important things to consider when choosing your new neighborhood and what the market may be in for when it comes to purchasing a home in that location.

 Not researching the neighbors